Likqez/Likqez/README.md

  💬 Ask me about server administration & games

- 🖥 For contract development visit [dotSpace Dev.
-Team](https://dotspace.team)
+ 🖥 For contract development visit [dotSpace Development](https://dotspace.dev)
     *Site may be under construction*

  📫 How to reach me: